15 Sights in Montpellier, France (with Map and Images)

 Show sight on map

-The Château de la Mosson, also called the Château or Domaine Bonnier de la Mosson, is located on the edge of the Mosson, at the limit between the municipalities of Montpellier and Juvignac, in France.
-He is one of the Montpellier follies.
-Property of the city of Montpellier, the estate is today (2022) abandoned and generally closed to the public, pending a rehabilitation project.
+The Château de la Mosson, also called Château or Domaine Bonnier de la Mosson, is located on the banks of the Mosson, on the border between the communes of Montpellier and Juvignac, in France.
+It is part of the Montpellier follies.
+Owned by the city of Montpellier, the estate is now (2022) abandoned and generally closed to the public, pending a rehabilitation project.

 Wikipedia: Château de la Mosson (FR)